ifabijanovic/swtor-holonet/README.md

 [![Build Status](https://travis-ci.org/ifabijanovic/swtor-holonet.svg?branch=develop)](https://travis-ci.org/ifabijanovic/swtor-holonet)

-HoloNet is an iPhone/iPad application intended for use by players of the MMORPG game Star Wars: The Old Republic (www.swtor.com).
+HoloNet is an iPhone/iPad (**Android under development**) application intended for use by players of the MMORPG game Star Wars: The Old Republic (www.swtor.com).
 Main features of the app are:

 * Browse and read the official game forums (located at www.swtor.com) in a mobile-friendly way.
 * Browse and read the fansite www.dulfy.net